UV Laser vs Fibre Laser Engraver: What's the Difference?

 Type of Laser

 From a foundational standpoint, a UV laser vs a fibre laser differ greatly.
-UV lasers use an ultraviolet laser while fibre lasers use an infrared laser.
+UV lasers use ultraviolet light, while fibre lasers use an infrared light.
 Additionally, the UV laser is 355 nm while the fibre laser is 1090.
-Since they have different types of lasers, each laser has a separate process of marking.
+Since they have different types of light, each laser has a separate process of marking.
 Fibre lasers use high heat with high output to mark materials while UV lasers use absorption to break down bonds.

 UV Laser Applications vs Fibre Laser Applications